Hearst URCC Faculty Research Assistant Program

 Made possible by a generous grant from the William Randolph Hearst Foundation, the URCC is offering a competitive research assistant program to support undergraduate research assistant positions who will work with Brandeis research faculty.

 This program provides paid research assistant opportunities to Brandeis undergraduates who have no prior experience conducting university-level research.
-Selected Brandeis Faculty in the Humanities, Creative Arts, and Social Sciences are participating.
-These faculty have designed research assistant positions suitable for students with no formal experience in university-level research.
+Selected Brandeis faculty in the Social Sciences, Humanities, and Creative Arts participate.
+These faculty design research assistant positions suitable for students with no formal experience in university-level research.